samos570/iheartdata/README.md

 The sample size of 20 allows for quick mental calculation of the accuracy as a percentage, and a data table and blank graph are provided for tracking accuracy over time.
 For each sample, a student copy and a teacher copy of the assessment are generated.
-The student copy could be reused for each student, or given to the student to keep, while the teacher copy retains the date and accuracy information.
+The student copy can either be reused for each student or given to the student to keep, while the teacher copy is retained as a record with the date and accuracy score.

 ## CVC Words